worldcoin/mpc-uniqueness-check/README.md

 # Batch size when calculating fractional hamming distance
 batch_size = 20000

-# Database configuration for storing data related to the participant
+# Database where the shares will be stored
 [participant.db]
 url = "postgres://localhost:5432/participant_db"
 migrate = true